razvannesiu/Flagger/README.md

     - [x] Implement functionality. (action taken when user selects a number)
   - Choose continents feature:
     - [ ] Create list with checkable text views (with the names of the continents - except Antarctica)
-    - [ ] Implement functionality. (questions regarding countries from the checked continent are enabled)
+    - [ ] Implement functionality. (questions regarding countries from the checked continent should be the only ones enabled)

 ###Screenshots
 ![Game Over](/Screenshots/samsung_s3_game_over.png)